j-winston/int-odin-projects/README.md

 The author points out examples of forms with poor UX and I've seen it everywhere.
 Also, I needed to complete this for The Odin Project.
 Shout out to Odin.

+Also big shout out to Rita Łyczywek for [her article](https://bulldogjob.com/readme/how-to-write-a-good-readme-for-your-github-project) on how to write a README.md file for Github.
+That's the part we all avoid like the plague.